danieldunderfelt/react-response/README.md

         - *port*
             - Type: integer
             - Default: '3000'
-    - The wrapper component for React Server.
+    - The wrapper component for React-response.
 This component instantiates `http` and `Express`.
 - `Route`
     - Props:
         - *path*